TobiasViskum/viskum-language/README.md

 An interpreter (and maybe compiler?) for the Viskum Programming Language

 I'm following this book: https://craftinginterpreters.com/contents.html.
-I'm writing it in Rust instead of Java.
+I'm writing it in Rust instead of Java, adding additional features and using my own syntax.

 ## Syntax